Building an eLearning Website: 8 Questions to Ensure Successful Launch

 5. How Will You Engage Your Trainees?

-The best way to avoid this is to think of an engagement strategy for your eLearning website.
+The best way to avoid this is to think of an engagement strategy before building an eLearning website.

-Here are some ways that can help you keep your trainees awake and alert:
+Here are some ways you need to consider when you are on the way to make an eLearning website that can help you keep your trainees awake and alert:

 - Community interactions.